MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 If the description of the item on the original sales order is long, an additional sales order line of the type **Comment** is created to hold the full text on the sales order in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Updates to sales order header fields, such as Last Shipment Date or Requested Delivery Date, that are mapped in SALESORDER-ORDER **Integration table mapping** are periodically synchronised to [!INCLUDE[crm_md](includes/crm_md.md)].
 Processes such as releasing a sales order and shipping or invoicing a sales order are posted to the sales order timeline in [!INCLUDE[crm_md](includes/crm_md.md)].
 For more information, see [Introduction to activity feeds](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/introduction-activity-feeds).

+> [!NOTE]
+> Periodical synchronisation based on the SALESORDER-ORDER **Integration table mapping** will work only when sales order integration is enabled.
+For more information, see [Conned to Dynamics 365 for Sales](admin-how-to-set-up-a-dynamics-crm-connection.md).
+Only sales orders created from submitted sales orders in [!INCLUDE[crm_md](includes/crm_md.md)] are synchronised.
+For more information, see [Enable Sales Order Processing Integration](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/sales-enterprise/developer/enable-sales-order-processing-integration).

 > [!VIDEO https://go.microsoft.com/fwlink/?linkid=2098170]